Rhytidoponera aspersa (queen)

 Description

-Rhytidoponera aspersa benefits from the Ant Farming Charter on our Ants:
+Rhytidoponera aspersa benefits from the Fourmiculture for our ants:

 8. Species present in Australia, non-invasive and not threatened,

-Very pretty species endemic to Australia, with a metallic coloring, similar to metallica!
-Very atypical.
-Also called Green-headed Ant.
+A very pretty species endemic to Australia, with a metallic coloration, similar to *Metallica*!
+Very unusual.
+Also called the Green-headed Ant.

-Rhytidoponera aspersa is a great seed disperser.
-It disperses between 43% and 97% of seeds (Beaumont et al. 2011, 2013), transports seeds over greater distances than other ant species, promotes greater seed dispersal through seed redispersion processes ( Beaumont et al. 2013) and bury a large part of the seeds in a potential germination zone.
-This species therefore feeds on seeds, insects and sweet liquids.
-She is often nomadic and can move her nest.
+Rhytidoponera aspersa is a prolific seed disperser.
+It disperses between 43% and 97% of seeds (Beaumont et al. 2011, 2013), transports seeds over greater distances than other ant species, promotes greater seed dispersal through re-dispersal processes (Beaumont et al. 2013), and buries a large proportion of seeds in an area of potential germination.
+This species feeds on seeds, insects, and sugary liquids.
+It is often nomadic and may relocate its nest.

 These ants measure between 5 and 7 mm.
-Queens and workers look alike, differing only in size, with males being the smallest.
-They are well known for their characteristic metallic appearance, which varies from green to purple, even red-violet.
-Among the most common insects in Australia, green-headed ants are present in almost all Australian states, but are absent in Tasmania.
-They have also been introduced to New Zealand, where several populations have been established.
+Queens and workers look alike, differing only in size, with males being the smaller of the two.
+They are well known for their distinctive metallic sheen, which ranges from green to purple, and even reddish-purple.
+Among the most widespread insects in Australia, green-headed ants are found in almost every Australian state, but are absent from Tasmania.
+They have also been introduced to New Zealand, where several populations have become established.

-This species lives in many habitats, including deserts, forests, woodlands, and urban areas.
-It nests underground, under logs, stones, twigs and shrubs, or in decaying wood stumps, and is sometimes found living in termite mounds.
-They are among the first insects to be found in burnt areas after the embers have stopped smoldering.
-Rain poses no threat to colonies as long as it is a light shower in full sun.
-The green-headed ant is diurnal, active all day, attacking arthropods and small insects or collecting sweet substances such as honeydew from sap-sucking insects.
+This species lives in a variety of habitats, including deserts, forests, woodlands, and urban areas.
+It nests underground, under logs, stones, twigs, and shrubs, or in decaying stumps, and is sometimes found living in termite mounds.
+They are among the first insects to arrive in burned areas after the embers have stopped smoldering.
+Rain poses no threat to the colonies as long as it is a light shower in full sun.
+The green-headed ant is diurnal, active throughout the day, and preys on arthropods and small insects or collects sugary substances such as honeydew from sap-sucking insects.

 Notice